ppizarror/pygame-menu/README.md

 4. Input text
 5. Color input

-**NOTE: pygame-menu v2 will not provide new widgets or functionalities, consider upgrading to the lastest version.**
+**NOTE: pygame-menu v2 will not provide new widgets or functionalities, consider upgrading to the latest version.**

 ## Table of Contents